Do you know how many times a dog gets in heat per year?

 - If they mount or hump anything such as your sofa or pillows;

-- They more often than not turn their tails to the side; or
+- They more often than not, turn their tails to the side; or

 - If they are fidgety or always nervous.

 The key to preventing pregnancy is to be a responsible dog owner.

 Being a responsible dog parent is not limited to playing, training, and feeding.

 Termination of Unwanted Dog Pregnancy

-#1: Mismate or Misalliance Treatment
+1. Mismate or Misalliance Treatment

 Mismate or Misalliance therapy refers to the procedure of injecting Alizin into your dog's neck.

 If you decide to acquire Alizin, it would be best to ask for help from a trusted veterinarian.

-Dexamethasone is an immunosuppressive steroid used to treat various diseases in both people and animals.
+Dexamethasone is a type of steroid used to treat various diseases in both people and animals.

-#3: Injectable Estrogens
+3. Injectable Estrogens